Sdcantwell3/Covid_deaths_pop_density/README.md

 - After running a few trials we took a look at the Feature Importance breakdown of our model and decided to further edit our data set to help accuracy.
 - Our 5 trials can be found in the "Final Challenge Code" file in this repository.

+## Results

+- A summary and explanation of our results can be found at the link below.

+Final_Challenge_code/Model_Questions.md

 ## Slides/Tableau Presentation Starter